Arts Tasmania Jeju International Residency

 This program supports Tasmanian artists to undertake a cultural exchange residency in Jeju Province in South Korea.

-- return airfare from Hobart to Jeju, Korea
+- a return airfare from Hobart to Jeju, Korea

 - a per diem for living expenses